Towards auditory attention decoding with noise-tagging: A pilot study

 \mysubsection{Participants} Five participants (aged 19--31 years, average 23 years, 3 females and 2 males) participated in the pilot experiment.
 Two of these participants were authors of this study.
 All participants gave written informed consent prior to the experiment.
 The experimental procedure and methods were approved by and performed in accordance with the guidelines of the local ethical committee of the Faculty of Social Sciences of Radboud University.

 \mysubsection{Materials} The EEG data were recorded at a sample rate of 500\,Hz with 64 active electrodes placed according to the 10-10 system and amplified by a BrainAmp (Brain Products GmbH) amplifier.
-The EEG data were preprocessed following a notch filter at 50\,Hz, a bandpass filter between 1 and 20\,Hz before resampling it to 120\,Hz.
+The EEG data were preprocessed with a non-causal FIR notch filter at 50\,Hz and a bandpass filterbetween 1 and 20\,Hz before resampling to 120\,Hz.For filtering, the default settings were used from the MNE toolbox, version 1.6.1~\cite{Gramfort2013a}.

 The auditory stimuli were two Dutch short stories~\cite{radioboeken}, narrated by two different male speakers and recorded at 44100\,Hz.
 They lasted approximately 6.5\,min each and were a subset of the stimulus materials used by Das and colleagues~\cite{das2016}.
 Periods of silence exceeding 500\,ms were truncated to 500\,ms. The stimuli were normalized for loudness and presented dichotically to participants via headphones, with one story consistently presented to the left and the other to the right ear.